Roy-Vincent/spur_Gear/README.md

 # Spur_gear_application

-This is a C++ console application developed in Visual studio 2019 that automates the design procedure for a pair of spur gear.
+This is a C++ console application that automates the design procedure for a pair of spur gear.
 This is an initial version of the application and it is only integrated with 4 materials and is not well optimised.
-Also a proper UI has not yet been devolped.
+Also a proper UI has not yet been developed.
 The prerequisite needed for execution are -

 1. Power of the motor which is coupled with the driving gear